 The USB-C hub with DisplayPort is one of the first products on the market to support the new DisplayPort 1.4 and Display Stream Compression (DSC) 1.2 standards.
 DisplayPort 1.4 doubles the bandwidth of DisplayPort 1.2 to support an 8K display at 30Hz or 4K display at 120Hz.
 DSC 1.2 allows even higher resolution such as 8K 60Hz or 4K 240Hz to be transmitted over a single cable.

 It also supports the new Power Delivery 3.0 standard.
 USB PD 3.0 ensures backward compatibility with USB PD 2.0 and provides additional benefits including the Fast-Role Swap Mechanism (allows users to unplug power without interrupting the connection) and Source-Coordinated Collision Avoidance (A more robust mechanism to avoid collisions when source and sink are negotiating power signals).

 Not all USB-C ports support all features of USB-C. Some computers and smartphones only support data over USB-C for external storage such as flash drives while some devices support video and charging over USB-C. Check out the article below about the USB-C port's capabilities.
 If you are not sure, please consult the manufacturer for this information.

 Symptom: The multiport adapter is not functioning properly on a Windows computer with Thunderbolt 3.
 Symptoms include no video, flickering video, and an unstable USB peripheral connection.

-Solution: Update BIOS, firmware and drivers from the manufacturer website.
+Solution: Update BIOS, Thunderbolt 3 firmware, Thunderbolt 3 drivers, and Intel Graphics Driver from the manufacturer website.
 For more details, refer to articles below:

-Symptom: The Adapter is not recognized / one or more ports is not functional.
+Symptom: The adapter is not recognized / one or more ports are not functional.